pydantic/pydantic/docs/usage/types.md

 ### Json Type

-You can use `Json` data type - *Pydantic* will first parse raw JSON string and then will validate parsed object against defined Json structure if it's provided.
+You can use `Json` data type to make *pydantic* first load a raw JSON string.
+It can also optionally be used to parse the loaded object into another type:

 ```py
 {!./examples/ex_json_type.py!}